- Common Name(s):

 - Duraheat, Little King Fox Valley (dwarf), Heritage, Summer Cascade (weeping), Shiloh Splash (variegated foliage)

 The Betula nigra tree is a deciduous tree that may grow 60 to 80 feet tall.
 The leaves are alternate with doubly toothed margins.
 The bark of young trees is reddish brown with a papery appearance.
 As the tree ages, the bark divides into flat, scaly ridges with black furrows.
-Light green, 2 to 3 inch slim, cylindrical flower mature in mid-spring.
+Light green, 2 to 3 inch slim, cylindrical flowers mature in mid-spring.
 The tree produces a cone-like aggregate which contains 3 tiny seeds.
-The River Birch has graceful branches, is easy to transplant and heat tolerant.
+The River Birch has graceful branches, is easy to transplant, is heat tolerant and moderately salt tolerant.
 This tree may drop some leaves during dry weather.
 The River Birch has cinnamon brown, exfoliating bark.

 Regions: Peidmont, Coastal Plain